 You may want to put out the cigarette.
+The link between smoking and back pain is relative to many Americans.
 Back pain is one of the most common medical problems in the United States, affecting 8 out of every 10 Americans at some point in their lives.
 A major part of that population smokes tobacco.
 According to the newest studies, smokers are three times more likely to develop chronic back pain than nonsmokers (Whiteman 2014).
 Not only does smoking affect the anatomy of your back, but it also can change the way the brain relates and responds to pain.

 The Effects of Nicotine on Your Spine

 Nicotine, the addictive component of a cigarette, restricts blood flow to the spine, including the discs between vertebrae.
 These discs act as shock absorbers between the bones of your spine.
 With reduced blood flow, the bones and discs degenerate more quickly.
 This loss of cushioning between bones leads to back pain.
 Nicotine also reduces the rate of calcium absorption, which is necessary to grow new bone.
 With this decreased bone growth, a person who smokes is at risk of osteoporosis (brittle, fragile bones), fractures, and slower healing.
 In addition, those who smoke often experience a “smoker’s cough.”
 These repeated coughing spells can also cause spine pain from repeated jerky motions of the neck and back with each cough (“Low Back Pain Fact Sheet | National Institute of Neurological Disorders and Stroke,” 2014).

 Additionally, there are two parts of the brain that communicate with each other during chronic pain- the nucleus accumbens and the medial prefrontal cortex.
 These two areas of the brain “talk” to each other more during times in chronic pain.
 In the